-Investments are measured at fair value in the consolidated balance sheets based on quoted market prices.
+Investments in equity securities with readily determinable fair values are measured at fair value in the accompanying balance sheets based on quoted market prices.
 Investment income or loss (including realized gains and losses on investments, interest and dividends) is included in other income, unless the income or loss is restricted by donor or law.
-Other investments represent charitable gift annuities recorded at the present value of the expected gift and investment in a captive insurance company.
+Long-term investments represent charitable gift annuities recorded at the present value of the expected gift and investment in a captive insurance company.